finbourne/lusid-sdk-csharp/sdk/docs/ConfigurationRecipeApi.md

                 // uncomment the below to set overrides at the request level
                 // GetRecipeResponse result = apiInstance.GetRecipeComposerResolvedInline(upsertRecipeComposerRequest, opts: opts);

-                // [EXPERIMENTAL] GetRecipeComposerResolvedInline: Given a Recipe Composer, this endpoint expands into a Configuration Recipe without persistence.
+                // GetRecipeComposerResolvedInline: Given a Recipe Composer, this endpoint expands into a Configuration Recipe without persistence.
 Primarily used for testing purposes.
                 GetRecipeResponse result = apiInstance.GetRecipeComposerResolvedInline(upsertRecipeComposerRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }